-- Interrupted Intimacy: During a study break in one of their friend's house, Tim and John were about to have sex when their three friends interrupted them after fishing for dinner.
+- Interrupted Intimacy: During a study break in one of their friend's houses, Tim and John were about to have sex when their three friends interrupted them after fishing for dinner.

 - Intertwined Fingers: What they did after knowing both of them were diagnosed with AIDS.

 - Justified Title: "Holding the Man" is a form of infringement in Australian football.
-It was made into a title of the memoir by Tim in honor of John who was the captain for their high school football team and an avid supporter of Essendon Football Club.
-The movie then adds a scene where said infringement happens in one of the football game scene.
+It was made into a title of the memoir by Tim in honor of John who was the captain of their high school football team and an avid supporter of Essendon Football Club.
+The movie then adds a scene where said infringement happens in one of the football game scenes.

 - Long-Distance Relationship: At some point in college, Tim enrolls himself to study in NIDA in Sydney while John has to continue his chiropractic study in Melbourne.
 They seldom meet each other with John coming to Sydney a few times when Tim invites him for a stage play he performs in.

 - Love at First Sight: From the opening quote above, it's safe to assume that Tim's attraction to John is this.

 - Poor Man's Porn: Tim used his mom's Cleo magazine to jack off in his room several times during high school.

 - Real Person Cameo: During Anna's wedding reception scene, Tim's real mother Mary Gert Conigrave, Tim's real sister Anna Davison and one of her daughters appear briefly sitting on a table acting as one of the guests.